hytechcamps/databases/FollowAlong.md

 ### After the Initial Setup
 If you need to get the connection string after the cluster's initial deployment, the steps will be a little different:

-1. Click the "Connect" button fro, the **Overview** section in Atlas:
+1. Click the "Connect" button from the **Overview** section in Atlas:

   ![](Assets/ConnectFromOverview.png)